 Early Termination of Probation

 So, you’ve been placed on probation, now you want to be done with it.
 Don‘t despair, help is on the way, and it’s called a Motion for Early Termination of Probation.
 But, before even thinking about early termination, please make sure that every single condition of the sentence is satisfied.
-That means all community service, classes, and any recommended counseling must be completed.
-That means all fines and court costs must be paid in full (even if these costs are not conditions of probation, Judge’s want everything paid).
-And, of course, any restitution imposed must be paid in full.
-So, if all that’s completed, you’re ready to continue reading….
+That means all community service, classes, and any recommended counseling must be completed (Is it even possible to complete sex offender probation?
+I've seen it done, but its rare).

 THE TERMS OF THE PLEA OR SENTENCE

-The first step in evaluating a case for early termination involves a review of the original plea agreement or sentence, even if the defendant does not remember any such terms.
-The reason is simple, sometimes the actual signed plea agreement contains such language as “State has no objection to early termination of probation“, or “No Early Termination”.
-This language may not have made it onto the official sentencing document but may have been on the signed plea form, so it’s good to go back to the court file and double check.
-Some plea agreements even specify when a probationer may apply for early termination by including such phrases as “May apply for early termination once one half of the probation term is completed, provided all terms and conditions are satisfied”, or “Defendant may apply for early term with proper motion.”
+To start this process, we need to take a look at the original plea agreement or sentence.
+We're looking for language like “State has no objection to early termination of probation“, and we're hoping that we don't see something like "No Early Termination."
+Some plea agreements even specify when a probationer may apply for early termination by including such phrases as “May apply for early termination once one half of the probation term is completed, provided all terms and conditions are satisfied”, or “Defendant may apply for early term as soon as restitution is paid in full, with proper motion.”

 Some crimes have a mandatory term of probation by statute (Battery Domestic Violence, for example).
 In such cases, probation may not be terminated early without a recommendation from the probation officer (good luck getting a recommendation, they‘re rare these days).
 These constraints were imposed by our legislature on only a few crimes.
 In such cases, criminal defense attorney John Guidry sees these potential problems in advance, and at an early stage seeks to have the initial charges reduced from Battery Domestic Violence to simple Battery--because a simple battery charge qualifies for early termination of probation without the need for a probation recommendation.